 Crack egg into a medium bowl.
 Add kimchi brine, coconut aminos/soy sauce, gochujang or gochugaru (if using) and water and whisk to combine.
 Do not overmix.

 Whisk in flour.
-Ration of flour to liquids should be about equal.
+Ratio of flour to liquids should be about equal.

 Coarsely chop kimchi, add to bowl, and stir to combine.
 Add protein.
 If using.